The Heart Failure Academy

 Aim

-The aim of this study day is to support healthcare professionals to develop their knowledge and skills to provide a person centred approach to recognising the signs and symptoms of heart failure, enabling a timelier diagnosis, swift escalation to the right treatment at the right time.
+The aim of this study day is to support healthcare professionals to develop their knowledge and skills to provide a person centred approach to a delivering a regular heart failure review.

 Learning outcomes